 Finally, this population consisted of elderly men attending a medical clinic.
 Because of the prevalence of illnesses that may affect erectile function, such as diabetes and hypertension, these results in no way reflect purely age-related changes.
 The relationship of disease and medication to the development of erectile dysfunction has been reported elsewhere.

 This study found that erectile dysfunction is very common and is often associated with a decrease in self-esteem.
-Furthermore, men of lower socioeconomic background and limited education are unlikely to use alternative sexual practices useful for erectile dysfunction, or to take natural male enhancers such as Zenerex, which you can read more about at Zenerex.info.
+Furthermore, men of lower socioeconomic background and limited education are unlikely to use alternative sexual practices useful for erectile dysfunction, or to take natural male enhancers such as Zenerx, which you can read more about at this blog written by Ross Finney.
 This population may, however, be open to the use of devices such as penile implants that can restore the ability to engage in coitus.
 It is hoped that these findings will encourage primary care providers to explore questions of sexual dysfunction with their elderly patients, search for reversible causes, and provide counseling and other therapies where applicable.